-How do you make sales in tough economic conditions?
-You adopt the old black hen philosophy.
+How to make sales in tough economic conditions by adopting the old black hen’s philosophy.

-I can’t credit the author of this little poem / parable because I have had it for so long that the source is long forgotten.
+I can’t credit the author of this little poem / parable because I have had it for so long that the source is long forgotten and nowhere to be found.
 However, it is a great little story!
-One of Business Owners Board expert speakers, John Blake, gives practical training on converting more leads and making more profitable sales.
-Check out our events!
+It espouses going back to the traditional ways of selling your products and services.
+It’s what I call TTMP!
+It stands for “Talk To More People”!

 The Old Black Hen